Wizard101: Arc 1 (Wizard City, Krokotopia, Marleybone, Mooshu, and Dragonspyre)

-Arc 2
+Arc 2 (Celestia, Zafaria, Avalon, Azteca, and Khrysalis)

-The Wizard aids an Marleybonian expedition in exploring the world of Celestia.
-They eventually encounter the Umbra Queen Morganthe, a former protégé of Ambrose expelled for practicing forbidden Shadow magic, who shares an ominious prophecy.
+The Wizard aids a Marleybonian expedition in exploring the world of Celestia.
+They eventually encounter the Umbra Queen Morganthe, a former protégé of Ambrose expelled for experimenting with Astral magic, who shares an ominious prophecy.
 While rescuing exchange students from the world of Zafaria, the Wizard witnesses Morganthe reclaim her "Deck of Shadows" and announce her intention to rewrite the Spiral in her image.

-Ambrose sends the Wizard to the world of Avalon to obtain the legendary "Sword of Kings", hoping it can counter Morganthe's power.
+Ambrose sends the Wizard to the world of Avalon to obtain the legendary "Sword of Kings," hoping it can counter Morganthe's power.
 Avalon's Lady of the Lake aids them in becoming worthy to wield it by attuning to five shrines throughout Avalon.
 The Wizard pursues Morganthe to the world of Azteca, where she has resurrected Malistaire and imbued him with Shadow magic, and sent a massive meteor, Xibalba, on course to destroy the world and fulfill her prophecy.
 Although the Wizard narrowly defeats Malistaire, they fail to prevent Azteca from being destroyed.

-Aided by allies made throughout their journey, the Wizard infiltrates Khrysalis, Morganthe's homeworld.
+Aided by allies made throughout their journey, the Wizard infiltrates Khrysalis, Morganthe's adopted home world.
 The Wizard aids local resistance groups against Morganthe's army, encountering the mysterious Old Cob, who helps the Wizard eventually reach Morganthe's Shadow Palace and best her in combat.
 Attempting to absorb more power, Morganthe overloads and falls into the depths of space.
-Having used the Wizard to eliminate his rival, Old Cob orders his "children" to "Marry and make war" across the spiral before departing.
+Having used the Wizard to eliminate his rival, Old Cob orders his "children" to "[m]arry and make war" across the Spiral before departing.